 Abandon Your Timeshare

 Lastly, there is a chance you can abandon the timeshare.
-We do not provide estate-planning advice, so if you need assistance with managing your timeshare inheritance, please contact a reputable attorney or professional.
+We do not provide estate-planning advice, so if you need assistance with managing your inheritance, please contact a reputable attorney or professional.
 Upon inheriting a timeshare, you can write a Disclaimer of Interest if you do not wish to keep it.
-By submitting a Disclaimer of Interest, you are indicating your intention to deny your interest in an inherited timeshare.
-It is essentially a letter informing all parties that you do not wish to keep the timeshare.
+By submitting a Disclaimer of Interest, you are indicating your intention to deny your interest in your inherited vacation ownership.
+It is essentially a letter informing all parties that you do not wish to keep the vacation ownership.
 The only cost you will incur once you submit all the legal documents will be the minimal fee to be free from the timeshare.

 Timeshares Only Can Help You Get Rid of Your Parents’ Timeshare